 RSI Indicator Divergence Setups - Bullish Divergence RSI and Bearish Divergence RSI

-To spot this divergence set up find 2 chart points at which price makes a new swing high or a new swing low but the RSI indicator does not, indicating a divergence between price and momentum.
+To spot this divergence set up find 2 chart points at which price makes a new swing high or a new swing low but the RSI indicator does not, indicating a divergence between price & momentum.

 RSI Forex Divergence Example: